rahulkavale/rahulkavale.github.io/_posts/2014-11-16-scrap-your-map-reduce.markdown

   Welcome to Spark model, the beautiful thing about Spark is, it does not restrict us to traditional just Map and reduce operations.
 It allows us to apply collection like operations on a RDD, giving us another RDD.
 Since its just a RDD, it can queried via SQL interface, applied machine learning algorithms, and lot of fancy stuff.
 Lets look at a word count example, done in Spark,

+{% highlight scala %}
-		val input = sparkContex.textFile("path/to/input/file")
+val input = sparkContext.textFile("path/to/input/file")
 val words = input.flatMap(line => line.split(" "))
 val wordsMappedToOne = words.map(word => (word, 1))
 val wordOccrCount = wordsMappedToOne.reduceByKey((a, b) => a + b)
 wordOccrCount.saveAsTextFile("path/to/output/file")
+{% endhighlight %}

 More examples can be found [here](https://github.com/rahulkavale/spark-examples).

 I have used the Scala interface for Spark.
 The code looks quite self-explanatory.
 Notice `sparkContext` is the way you specify the Spark configuration, and connect to the cluster.
 The remaining code are just containing collection operations.
 One important point to note here is, since RDD is lazily evaluated, no code is getting executed on the cluster till the point we actually ask Spark, in this case to save the output to the destination path.
-	There are two kind of operations allowed on RDD,
-First one is, set of transformations, these operations do not evaluate, but rather produce new RDD, with the transformation to be applied.
+	There are two kind of operations allowed on RDD, First one is, set of transformations, these operations do not evaluate, but rather produce new RDD, with the transformation to be applied.
 Spark creates a DAG of these transformations. e.g. map, flatMap, reduceByKey, groupByKey, join, etc.
 Second one is, an action, these are terminal operations, and triggers actual calculation on the DAG which contains all the operations that are to be applied. e.g. count, collect, max etc.

-* What it means for a normal programmer is,
+* **What it means for a normal programmer?,**

 	*	The code is just ***readable*** enough, to reason about it.